 Do you want to make your mark in the criminal justice community?

-You benefit from the expertise of leading-edge faculty, who are actively engaged in pursuing new and emerging areas of inquiry in public safety and criminal justice research.
-Their scholarship and commitment have made the UFV Master's degree in Criminal Justice program one of the most respected in Canada.
+You benefit from the expertise of leading-edge faculty, who are actively pursuing new and emerging areas of inquiry in public safety and criminal justice research.
+Their outstanding scholarship have made the UFV Master of Arts degree in Criminal Justice one of the most respected in Canada.